This article may contain affiliate links for which we may receive a small commission if purchases are made. Thank you for your support.

-Cool things to do for 4 days in San Francisco
+Cool things to do in 4 fun days in San Francisco

 San Francisco has a little ‘funk’ about it.
 With so much to see and do here’s our guide to explore spend 4 fun days in San Francisco.

-With so much to see and do in San Francisco we tried to explore most of the city’s top highlights in the 4 days we visited San Francisco.
+With so much to see and do in San Francisco we set about exploring the city’s highlights in just 4 days.

 Day 1 – Golden Gate Bridge, Haight Ashbury & Chinatown

-The Hop on-Hop off bus is a great way of getting your bearings when visiting a new city.
-Our plans were to visit the Golden Gate Bridge, Haight Ashbury and Chinatown and everything else would be a bonus.
+The Hop on-Hop off bus is my favourite way of getting my bearings when visiting a new city.
+Our plans were to visit the Golden Gate Bridge, Haight Ashbury and Chinatown while we were in San Francisco, so everything else was a bonus.

 The Golden Gate Bridge

 For us the Golden Gate Bridge was a ‘wow’ moment despite the foggy and drizzling rain.
-It is an impressive sight!
-It was a foggy morning when we visited with the bridge peeking out for some amazing photos whilst we were there.
+This bridge is an impressive sight!
+It was a foggy morning when we visited but even so, the bridge peeked out of the clouds for us to capture some amazing photos.

-A photogenic and picturesque landmark known the world over!
-1.2 miles across, the bridge was considered unbuildable because of the foggy weather, 60 mile per hour winds and strong ocean currents and is a credit to the engineer who designed it.
+A photogenic and picturesque landmark known the world over.
+The bridge is 1.2 miles across the bay.
+When first proposed it was considered unbuildable because of the foggy weather, 60 mile per hour winds and strong ocean currents.
+It certainly is a credit to the engineer who designed it.

 We stumbled on this ‘down to earth’ part of the city.
 Locally known as the ‘Hippie’ area, Haight Ashbury community is recognised for it’s creativity and diversity.
 For me it was a flashback to my earlier days with 70’s style painted buildings, organic food in the grocery shops, tie-dyed clothing with vintage and retro shops everywhere!